NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 If we use the nodes of a tree to represent joints as that would seem logical in terms of how joints are the nodes of bones in a skeleton, it would mean that we each bone thus tree segment / link could only be connected by two joints at most.
 The textbook recommends you flip this logic and use nodes to represent bones (linkages) and the links to represent joints (explicit link objects), however for BVH I will use the former logic as I know each bone won't have more than two connections.

 For the BVH Loading, there is an array of joints, whose first joint should be root, starting from here we can loop down to the child joint, each channel per joint represents its DOFs (3 per joint (rotation) apart from root which also has translation / position DOFs).

+Ideally I'd take the resulting BVH Joints + Channels and put it into a nicer tree structure that makes it easier to apply per joint transforms (rotations) atop of the existing BVH anim data per frame to add the modifications from the IK solve, however for now this might just be done, before drawing, based on a separate array of stored IK offsets for each joint.

 ___